green fern in clay pot on desk in office for narcissistic abuse therapy in Concord, NC

 Frequently Asked Questions

 • If you are interested in beginning narcissistic abuse therapy, you can complete this interest form to get started!
-You can also email me at michelle@radicalserenity.com or call/text me at 980-202-2480.
+You can also email me at michelle@radicalserenity.com or call/text me at 980-202-2480 if you have any questions.

 • No, a consultation is not required.
 Free consultations are a courtesy provided to clients who would prefer to speak with a potential therapist before they commit to a therapy appointment.
 If you would rather ask some questions over email or phone, we can do that!
 Otherwise, if you feel ready to to jump in, we can schedule your first appointment right away!